Stanley Tookie Williams, Could be First Gang Member Executed in California

 July 1, 1998: Around this time, Williams’ website, www.tookie.com, is gaining much popularity.
 On it, you can order Tookie Speaks, gang books for children, read his Apology, and email Williams, that are forwarded to Barbara Becnal.

 1999: Winnie Madikizela-Mandela, former African National Congress Women’s League president, and ex-wife of Nelson Mandela, visited Williams at San Quentin because she was inspired by the Internet project.

-July 7, 2000: Williams receives letter from the Department of Corrections, San Quentin Prison, that “identifying you as a member of the Crip street gang was ordered removed from your file ” signed by J.S.
+July 7, 2000: Williams receives letter from the Department of Corrections, San Quentin Prison, “in response to his letter requesting not to be identified as a member of the Crips street gang, which was ordered removed from file signed by J.S.
 Woodford, Warden

 December 6, 2000: Evelyn Nieves publishes article on the Nobel Peace prize nomination in the The New York Times.

 February 1, 2001:Life in Prison is published by Stanley “Tookie” Williams with Barbara Becnal which reflects on his years in San Quentin.
 It describes prison life and Williams’ reaction to his incarceration.
 The book is published by Seastar Books / Chronicle Books.

 February 13, 2001: Williams is nominated for nobel Peace Prize.
 He lost to United Nations head, Kofi Annan.
 There were 126 other nominees including The Red Cross, China’s banned Falun Gong spiritual group, soccer’s governing body FIFA, and the European Court of Human Rights.

 March 13, 2001: The Final Call published article by Williams entitled Redemption: A Perspective by Stanley “Tookie” Williams